PentaHelix/pentahelix.github.io/_posts/2015-04-17-[chrawl]-Devlog-7:-Chests,-Potion,-and-Maps.md

 ##Potions
 Some Potions now have certain effects when you drink them.
 This is the Potion Of Frost's effect:
 ![]();

 ##Minimap
+Also, there is now a minimap.
+I plan on making the minimap a spell as well, which means it will not always be visible;